Fact-checking Trump's CNN town hall in New Hampshire

 Over the course of the night, Trump took questions from New Hampshire Republicans and undeclared voters who plan to vote in the 2024 GOP presidential primary about a wide range of issues.

+Trump made many false and unsubstantiated claims about the 2020 election, violence on January 6, 2021, the economy and his handling of records after leaving the White House.

-Here is a fact check of some of Trump's other claims in the speech.
+Here is a fact check of some of Trump's other claims during the townhall.

 2020 Election